How to Watch/Stream Glendale SX & MXGP of Switzerland on TV - Racer X

 CNBC will also have a Monday re-air of the Glendale Supercross night show that will happen at 1 a.m.
 EDT Monday/10 p.m.
 PDT Sunday.

-The FIM Motocross World Championship (MXGP) season will also return to action this weekend for the MXGP of Switzerland on April 8 and 9.
-The MXGP of Switzerland will take place on Saturday (qualifying) and Sunday (motos).
+The FIM Motocross World Championship (MXGP) season will also return to action this weekend for the MXGP of Switzerland on April 8, 9, and 10.
+The MXGP of Switzerland will take place on Saturday (qualifying) and Monday (motos) because of Easter Sunday.
 You can watch both days live on https://www.mxgp-tv.com/portal.

 After seeing four different overall winners in the first four rounds of the 2023 Grand National Cross Country (GNCC) Racing, the championship will have this weekend off.
 The Camp Coker Bullet GNCC will take place next weekend (April 15 and 16) at Moree's Sportsman's Preserve in Society Hill, South Carolina.